History Fair Students Need You!

 Judges who wish to preview judging materials and previous History Fair project examples are welcomed to do so.
 You may also take an advance look at the general orientation: “Judging a History Fair project.”

-Website judges should read “How to Judge a History Fair website” thoroughly before judging.
+Website judges may wish to read “How to Judge a History Fair website” before judging.

 Junior Division Judging Materials (grades 6–8)

 - PDF form version of Junior Division Eval for websites (coming soon)

 High School Division Judging Materials (grades 9–12)